cnguyen-uk/An-Introduction-to-Git/README.md

 2. Staging Area: This acts as a layer between the working directory and the repository.
 Using `git add` we can add changes from the working directory to the staging area, where files are ready to be committed to the repository.
 3. Repository: This is where different versions of the project are saved.
 Using `git commit` saves changes in the staging area to the repository.

+## Getting Started

-Once we have navigated to where we wish to work, we need to initialise an empty Git repository in the current directory.
+Once we have navigated to where we wish to work (using the commmand line), we need to initialise an empty Git repository in the current directory.

 ```Bash
 git init